Safe Tire Tread in United States

-To indicate that tires have reached that point, tires sold in North America are required to have wear bars.
+To indicate that tires have reached point where the tread depth is unsafe, tires sold in North America are required to have wear bars.
 The bars are located at the bottom of the tread grooves in several locations around the tire.
 They are designed to warn you when your tires no longer meet minimum tread depth requirements.

 To perform well on wet roads, you should consider replacing your tires when they reach approximately 4/32 of an inch.